avatarp/fluffy-dashboard/Documentation/Software Product Requirements.md

 ## Project Scope

-Project consists of two apps with shared core on Linux based systems.
+Project consists of two apps using common library on Linux based systems.
-Dashboard client should be focused on presenting the current data (SIDs 01, 09) to the user.
+**Dashboard client** should be focused on presenting the current data (SIDs 01, 09) to the user, along with options for user customization of its interface.
-Scanner app will allow for wider use of OBD2 system and will allow for saving, and reading gathered data.
+**Scanner app** will allow for wider use of OBD2 system and will allow for saving, and reading gathered data.
-Communication between obd scanner and a computer will be based on RFCOMM Bluetooth protocol or wired standard (USB, serial).
+Communication between obd scanner and a library will be based on RFCOMM Bluetooth protocol or wired standard (USB, serial).
 Application should support multiple languages.

 ## User needs